dib-lab/MQF/README.md

 ## Documentation
 ### Building
-MQF onlye requires make and g++ to be installed.
+MQF only requires make and g++ to be installed.
 ```bash
 apt-get install make g++
 make NH=1